Updated as of Nov 9, 2018

 • Understanding consumer behavioral economics

-• Cases in travel, real estate, camera, department store, supermarket, fund raising, anti-obesity campaign, IT, and drugstores
+• Cases in detergents, soft drinks, direct sales, multi-vitamin, resto, underarm protection, shampoo, beer, manufacturing, travel, real estate, camera, department store, supermarket, fund raising, anti-obesity campaign, IT, drugstores, advertising, packaging, condiment, chemicals distribution, premium ice cream, pizza, chocolates, and digital strategy

 • Cases in lodging, blood test, mild detergent, convenience store, airline, battery, malls, electronics, cars, and consumer health, satellite TV, luxury bed and ice cream